How do I ensure accurate pay withholdings?

 The above Percentage Withholding method is helpful for those who receive bonus/commission income, and for those who receive varying income from year to year.
 It is also helpful for those who also have a separate income from independent/side work as it makes it much easier to estimate quarterly tax payments.

 This method requires you to use forms for the IRS (W4) and your specific state in order to designate the number of allowances you'll claim.
-You can find those forms in our Tax Center under "Common Forms".
+You can find those forms in our Tax Center under "Paycheck Withholdings Forms".
 Be sure to complete all applicable worksheets on the forms.
 Then provide the forms to your employer.

 OR, you can use the IRS’ Online Withholding Calculator Tool.
 Caution: this tool will not estimate correctly if you will be subject to alternative minimum tax, self-employment, or other taxes.
 In these cases, you will want to refer to IRS Publication 505 mentioned below.